 In Construction Projects, it is very important to assess the risk before carrying out any site activity.
-Construction activities are supposed to comply with Health and Safety Regulation of their respective countries.
-These regulations are made to reduce the accidents and aiming to make every construction project “a vision zero accident” project.
+Construction activities are supposed to comply with the Health and Safety Regulation of their respective countries.
+These regulations are made to reduce accidents and aiming to make every construction project “a vision zero accident” project.

 Why Risk Assessment is so important?

 Occupation health and safety plans are the key documents for every organisation especially those who are involved in construction activities.
-It is mandatory for all site personnel to attend and qualify the risk assessment training before working on any construction project.
+It is mandatory for all site personnel to attend and qualify for the risk assessment training before working on any construction project.

 It helps the organisation and the staff in the following ways: